wmbspi/wmbspi.github.io/pages/home.md

 A selected set of papers from the workshop will be published as a monograph.

-Additional details about the workshop and latest updates can be found at URL
+Additional details about the workshop and latest updates can be found at URL--Link

 Information about the [program]({{ '/program/' | relative_url }}), and [call for papers]({{ '/call/' | relative_url }}) can be found in this website.
 More information about the workshop program and registration information will be published soon - please watch this website for latest updated information.
 In the meantime, if you have any questions or need additional information, please contact the workshop organizers at [hema@cse.iitm.ac.in](mailto:hema@cse.iitm.ac.in) or [shri@usc.edu](mailto:shri@usc.edu)